 Fresh sonication solutions should be degassed before sample preparation steps begin.
 This process removes entrapped air that reduces the efficiency of cavitation.

 The Elmasonic S150 has an auto-degas function that accomplishes the process in approximately 10 minutes.
 Note that ultrasonic units without a degas function will degas during normal operation, but this process can take 10-15 minutes or more depending on the amount of solution involved.

-In summary, sample preparation is an exacting science to achieve accurate quantitation when conducting assays for drug products.
-Sonication is widely used as a means of extracting APIs from solid matrices.
-Consult the scientists at Tovatech for help in specifying and using the correct ultrasonic cleaner for your assays.
+Sample preparation is an exacting science to achieve accurate quantitation when conducting assays for drug products.
+Sonication employing an ultrasonic bath or sonicator horn is a common means of extracting APIs from solid matrices.
+Contact the scientists at Tovatech for help in specifying and using the correct ultrasonic bath equipment for your assays.